DIY Pumpkin Wearing a Face Mask

 2020 calls for a different type of pumpkin decorating.
-Introducing the face mask pumpkin!
-I thought it was only fitting to have a pumpkin decorated to represent our new normal.
+Introducing a pumpkin wearing a mask!
+I thought it was only fitting to have a face mask pumpkin decorated to represent our new normal.
 I’m betting a lot of us an extra face mask lying around for this project.
 I paired mine with some simple pumpkin face decorations to make a Day of the Dead pumpkin and ghost pumpkin wearing masks.
 However, the options are endless for this silly project.

 This post contains affiliate links.
 See our full disclosure.